What is a Certified Public Accountant (CPA)?

 A CPA can offer strategic advice and assistance in many aspects of your business.
 A CPA can help you:

-- When looking at your financial statements, CPAs can offer advice on key points where you can grow your business.
-Your CPA will analyze your businesses cash flow, inventory, and more.
+When looking at your financial statements, CPAs can offer advice on key points where you can grow your business.
+Your CPA will analyze your business's cash flow, inventory, and more.

-- If you are going to sell your business, merge with an exisiting business, or acquire a new business, a CPA can give insight into value and worth to help with the process.
+If you are going to sell your business, merge with an existing business, or acquire a new business, a CPA can give insight into value and worth to help with the process.

 A CPA can be an essential partner to your business, giving suggestions for business growth and potential while staying up to date on difficult tax laws and regulations.
-Having a CPA in your busineses toolkit can allow you peace of mind with your finances and and ally for your busineses critical decisions.
+Having a CPA in your business toolkit can allow you peace of mind with your finances and ally for your business-critical decisions.

 Finding the right CPA can be difficult.
 With thousands of qualified professionals near you, it can be hard to navigate how to choose the right financial expert to meet your needs.
 When deciding on a CPA, it is important to find someone who is familiar with your particular industry and type of business.